OlekSt/Fabike/Testing.md

     - Open the home page, scroll it down

     Results:
-    - Hero image slide shows featureing bicycles.
+    - Hero image slide shows featuring bicycles.
     - Navbar menu contains "Bikes" & "Frames", as well as  "About" links.
     - Scrolling down revels images with info and additional access buttons to urban, all-road, road bikes scetions.
     - Additionally you can info about brands the company works with.